NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 build, and ``unit_tests`` contains its own ``CMakeLists.txt`` file.
 No additional steps are required to build unit tests locally or in GitHub CI.

-The ``developer.yml`` GitHub Actions workflow runs the unit tests in the ``run-tests`` step.
-After all unit tests pass, this workflow calculates test coverage and uploads the coverage report.
+The ``developer.yml`` :term:`GitHub Actions` workflow runs the unit tests in the ``run-tests`` step.
+After all unit tests pass, this workflow calculates :term:`code coverage` and uploads the coverage report.

 Some tests may only compile or run when optional build settings are enabled.
 If a new unit test requires a specific build option, add the